Chikmagalur: Transport

 Rail and road are the two modes of transportation that are available in the city.
 NH-173 (formerly KM Road) passes through the town connecting with the port city Mangalore, located 150 km away.
-State Highway 57 (Karnataka) connects the city to Mysore via Hassan in the south and to Shimoga, (via Lingadahalli) in the north.
+State Highway 57 (Karnataka) connects the city to Mysore via Hassan in the south and to Shimoga(via Lingadahalli), in the north.
+A part of SH-57 south of Chikmagalur has been upgraded to NH-373 upto Bilikere, but major construction project awaits.

 A railway line connects Chikmagalur railway station to Kadur Junction railway station.
 The nearest international airport is Mangalore International Airport.

 Karnataka State Road Transport Corporation provides inter-state, inter-city and intra-city bus services to the city.
 Chikmagalur division of KSRTC has six operational depots, including three in Hassan district.
-NWKRTC and KKRTC buses travelling to Dharmasthala, all pass through Charmadi Ghat, thus giving the city very good connectivity with the cities of northern Karnataka, like Hubli, Ballari, Bijapur, Kalaburagi, etc.
+NWKRTC and KKRTC buses travelling to the pilgrimage town of Dharmasthala, all pass through the Charmadi Ghat (NH-373), thus giving the city very good connectivity with the cities of northern Karnataka, like Hubli, Ballari, Bijapur, Kalaburagi, etc.